php-censor/docker-php-censor/README.md

 ```

 Remeber, this container includes only FPM and nginx, you should run database,
-beanstalkd and workers to use it(you can see how to configure webserver [here](https://github.com/corpsee/php-censor/blob/master/docs/en/virtual_host.md)).
+beanstalkd and workers to use it.
 Also you can use docker-compose file which will be described below.

 ### Configuration